stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

  * **DNS Requests**

 	The number of specific domains and sub domains that must be resolved to load the widget.
-Lower is better, but in the real world most users will already have these <acronym title="Domain Name System">DNS</acronym> entries cached in their browsers, especially AddThis.
+Lower is better, but in the real world most users will already have these <abbr title="Domain Name System">DNS</abbr> entries cached in their browsers, especially AddThis.

  * **HTTP Requests**